Ahmad Maymandi: Second vizierate and death

 When Mahmud died in 1030, the Ghaznavid dynasty fell into civil war; his two sons Mas'ud I and Muhammad Ghaznavi both claimed the Ghaznavid throne.
 Mas'ud managed to emerge victorious during the civil war, and ordered the release of Maymandi.
 He met him at Balkh and offered him to become his vizier.
 Maymandi first refused, but later agreed and began his second career as vizier in 1031.

 He received full control over financial affairs and the postmasters and inspectors of the empire.
 Although not being near as wealthy as he used to be during his first vizierate, he delivered food and money to the needy, and sent several expensive gifts to Mas'ud in order to avoid the jealousies which resulted in his fallout with Mahmud.

 Maymandi then took revenge against some of his enemies, while forgiving the rest of them, including Hasanak, who Maymandi tried but failed to save from getting executed.
 In the same year, Maymandi approved Mas'ud's decision to appoint Ali Daya as the commander-in-chief of the army of Khorasan.
 He also appointed Abu Sahl Zawzani as the chief administrator of the army.
 Maymandi died on 31 December 1032 at Herat, and was succeeded by Ahmad Shirazi as vizier.

-Maymandi had a son named Abd al-Razzaq Maymandi, who also gained the vizier office.
+Maymandi had a son named Abd al-Razzaq Maymandi, who also rose to the office of vizier.
 He also had another son named Sa'id Maymandi, who had a son named Mansur ibn Sa'id who also like Maymandi, occupied high offices.